Irisaĝrig: Location

-More Ur III texts became available on boat journeys between Irisaĝrig, Nippur, and Umma, combined with better information of ancient watercourse in the area, allowed refinement on the distances involved.
+were actually two phases of the same canal.
 Additionally, satellite photographs of looting activity were correlated with the appearance of tablets from the site on the private market.
 Surface surveys also were checked to match the periods when the city was known to be occupied.
 The result was a proposal that Irisaĝrig was located at one of two sites 1) Site #1032 - 80 kilometers upstream of Umma, and 2) Site #1056 - 76 kilometers upstream of Umma on the Adams survey.

 Further work negated an assumption of earlier researchers that Irisaĝrig was near to Nippur, actually being somewhat further away.
 Excavation at Tulul al-Baqarat showed it to be the site of Kesh.
 Irisaĝrig and Kesh were known from inscriptions to be very near to each other with the later acting as a cult site under the control of the former.
 Tulul al-Baqarat is about 6 kilometers from Tell al-Wilayah.
 They are also connected by a canal.
 Irisaĝrig is known to have been quite large and the proposed Tell al-Wilayah site is a sizable 64 hectares.
 Surface surveys and brief excavations by Iraqi archaeologists at the site have also shown it to have been occupied at the proper times.
 This all has led to the current proposal that Tell al-Wilayah is Irisaĝrig.
 This is not without some scholarly dissent.
 Steinkeller has stated that Tell al-Wilayah is definitely not Irisaĝrig but may actually be ancient Anzagar.
 Anzagar lay near to Irisaĝrig and held a temple of Ninegal and shrines or sanctuaries of Ninḫursaĝ, PAP.NAGAR, Nergal, Allātum, and Inana.
 Another proposed location is at Tell Jidr.

 It is known that the city of Der was on the road between Irisaĝrig and Pašime.